thedynamiclinker/sudocode/bin/sh.md

 0: Why?

-1: Because storage is infinitely cheaper than time and programs don't take up much space anyway.
+1: Because storage is infinitely cheaper than developer time these days, plus programs don't take up much space anyway.

 0: So..